(This screen cap done at 9:00 AM CST 15 June, 2014)

-This week, Bruce, Michael and Dale talk about Tesla, Ukraine, and the missing Malaysian airliner.
+This week, Michael, and Dale talk about Bowe Bergdahl and the economy.

 The podcast can be found on Stitcher here.
 Please remember the feed may take a couple of hours to update after this is first posted.

 As a reminder, if you are an iTunes user, don’t forget to subscribe to the QandO podcast, Observations, through iTunes.
 For those of you who don’t have iTunes, you can subscribe at Stitcher.
 And, of course, for you newsreader subscriber types, our podcast RSS Feed is here.

 Producer prices for final demand fell -0.2% in May, and are up 2.0% on a year-over-year basis.
 PPI-FD less food & energy: -0.1 %, PPI-FD less food, energy & trade services: 0.0 %, PPI-FD Goods: -0.1 %, PPI-FD Services: -0.2 %.

 The University of Michigan’s Consumer Sentiment Index fell -0.7 points to 81.2 in June.

 With the relase of the 5 Taliban leaders for a deserter, we’ve been mostly assured, by the usual suspects, that they won’t go back to war with us and anyone who thinks they will, well that’s “baloney” per John Kerry.
 That there has been a “deal” made and we were “promised” that wouldn’t happen.
 That’s sort of like believing gun control laws will keep guns out of the hands of criminals … it strains credulity.

 And, frankly, we’re apparently pretty good at reseeding terrorist ranks as it turns out.
 Take the terrorist organization ISIS which is now brutalizing Iraq: